Last updated in December 2015

 On the cultural front, too, relations between Malta and Germany are close.
 The German-Maltese Circle, which was founded in 1962, fills the gap left by the absence of a Goethe Institute there.
 It not only offers language courses but also organises exhibitions and film screenings.
 The German-Maltese Circle’s counterpart in Germany is the Maltese-German Association.

 A fully fledged German Studies programme was established at the University of Malta in 2008, and a DAAD academic teacher and a German language assistant have since taken up posts there.
 There are also a number of direct partnerships between the University of Malta and German higher education institutions.
-In autumn 2009, a Federal Foreign Office-funded German Chair for Peace and Conflict Studies was established at the University of Malta’s Mediterranean Academy of Diplomatic Studies (MEDAC).
+Since the 2009-2010 winter semester, there has been a Federal Foreign Office-funded German Chair for Peace and Conflict Studies at the University of Malta’s Mediterranean Academy of Diplomatic Studies (MEDAC).

 The Fraunhofer-Gesellschaft provided assistance through an EU-funded project to the Malta College of Arts, Science and Technology (MCAST) in teachers’ further training and in upgrading the college to a university of applied sciences.
-There are also partnerships with the Max Born Vocational College, the Rheydt Mülfort Vocational College, the Bad Mergentheim Industrial Vocational School, the Louise Schröder Oberstufenzentrum für Bürowirtschaft und Verwaltung Berlin (sixth form college for business administration) and Deggendorf Institute of Technology.
+The accreditation of master’s study programmes is currently under way.
+There are partnerships with educational institutions including the Max Born Vocational College, the Rheydt Mülfort Vocational College, the Bad Mergentheim Industrial Vocational School, the Louise Schröder Oberstufenzentrum für Bürowirtschaft und Verwaltung Berlin (sixth form college for business administration) and Deggendorf Institute of Technology.

 Since 2013, the state-funded St Margaret College has been a partner school under the Federal Foreign Office’s Schools: Partners for the Future initiative (PASCH).
 In 2011 and 2012, the restoration of the Chapel of the Langue of Germany in St John’s Co-Cathedral in Valletta – one of Malta’s most significant historical monuments and also an important testimony to a shared (European) history dating back to the Middle Ages – was funded under the Federal Foreign Office’s Cultural Preservation Programme.